nachito-schon/ecommerce-backend/README.md

 # Ecommerce Backend

-A REST API for managing an e-commerce product database.
+A REST API, built on **Express/Node**, for managing an e-commerce product database.
 It allows CRUD operations on a MongoDB database.

 ## Product